Zrmikstri/calculator/README.md

     5.2.
 To run this calculator on mobile (android)
     >   npm start

-    After, open ExpoGo on your mobile (your mobile and laptop have to connect same private wifi) and
+    After, open ExpoGo on your mobile (your mobile and laptop have to connect same private wifi), enter URL
+    > exp://YourIPv4:19000